Blog

 • Other risk factors: certain risk factors make you more likely to develop breast cancer.
 These risk factors include carrying the BRCA1 or BRCA2 genes or receiving chest radiation.

 • Lumps in the breast: breast lumps can be benign or malignant (i.e., cancerous).
 If you or your doctor has noticed a lump during a physical exam, a mammogram can uncover more details about the growth.
+This is often accompanied by a breast ultrasound.

-Can a mammogram scan identify cancer?
+Can a mammogram identify cancer?

-A mammogram scan is very effective at screening for breast cancer because it allows the radiologist to see very small abnormalities in breast tissue, even those too small to feel with a physical exam.
+A mammogram scan is effective at screening for breast cancer because it allows the radiologist to see very small abnormalities in breast tissue, even those too small to feel with a physical exam.
 Mammogram scans allow malignant abnormalities to be detected early, increasing the effectiveness of cancer treatment.

 What are false-positive and false-negative results?

-Research indicates that false-positive results happen about 12% of the time, but that only 4% of those mammograms indicating a “positive” result lead to a cancer diagnosis.
-The National Cancer Institute states that mammograms miss cancer that’s present at the time of the scan and give false-negative results about 20% of the time.
 False-positive and false-negative mammogram results can cause a lot of stress to the patient and lead to unnecessary testing or, in some cases, can cause cancerous results to be missed.

-How to prepare for a mammogram scan
+How to prepare for a mammogram

-A mammogram scan is an integral part of breast cancer screening and requires only a short appointment, but there are some steps you can take to prepare in advance for your scan:
+A mammogram is an integral part of breast cancer screening and requires only a short appointment, but there are some steps you can take to prepare in advance for your scan:

 • Bring your requisition form.
 You’ll be asked for your requisition form when you arrive for your appointment and having it ready and accessible makes checking in for your appointment quicker.